Mari, Syria: Mari tablets

 Over 25,000 tablets were found in the burnt library of Zimri-Lim written in Akkadian from a period of 50 years between circa 1800 – 1750 BC.
 They give information about the kingdom, its customs, and the names of people who lived during that time.
 More than 3000 are letters, the remainder includes administrative, economic, and judicial texts.
 Almost all the tablets found were dated to the last 50 years of Mari's independence, and most have now been published.
 The language of the texts is official Akkadian, but proper names and hints in syntax show that the common language of Mari's inhabitants was Northwest Semitic.
 Six of the tablets found were in the Hurrian language.

 Current situation

 Excavations stopped from 2011 as a result of the Syrian Civil War and have not restarted.
 The site came under the control of armed gangs and suffered large scale looting.
-A 2014 official report revealed that robbers were focusing on the royal palace, the public baths, the temple of Ishtar and the temple of Dagan.
-Based on satelite imagery, looting continued until at least 2017.
+A 2014 official report revealed that robbers were focusing on the royal palace, the public baths, the temple of Ishtar, and the temple of Dagan.
+Based on satellite imagery, looting continued until at least 2017.